 - Find the blend between skidding for speed control and gripping for direction change.
 It’s very rare that you want to be 100% one or the other.
 Every turn I make on ice is a mixture of carving and sliding.

 Once you can accept that some slide slipping is inevitable while you make a turn this becomes fun.
 Think of it like driving a rally car – the car rarely moves in the direction the lights are facing.

 When you get a feel for the slide you can anticipate it and use it to help get you where you want to go.
 If you get confident playing around with different turns like this, you can progress through the next few steps...

-6. Stack your weight on the outside ski
+6. Stack your weight against the outside ski

-When we get surprised by ice, most of us tend to freeze up (pardon the pun) when trying to balance on the outside ski.
-There is a common tendency to lock up and push into the outside leg.
+When we get caught out or surprised on the ice most of us tend to freeze up, and when trying to balance on the outside ski there is a tendency to lock up and push into the outside leg.

 This position, braced against the ski is not athletic or responsive.
 It tends to push the upper body to the inside and as you pick up speed the skis are likely to chatter.

 The goal instead is to balance by stacking the bones over the outside foot and keeping an athletic stance.